Running a Small Law Firm in Pennsylvania: 5 Owners Share Their Stories

 As a small law firm owner, you strive for efficiency.
 How do you boost it?

-Matthew T. Eyet, Principal of Eyet Law LLC, NJ.
+Matthew T. Eyet, the Principal of Eyet Law LLC, NJ

 The next law practitioner who shared his story with us is Matthew T. Eyet.
-Although today he resides in New Jersey where he runs a law firm called Eyet Law, Matthew is admitted to practice and has extensively practiced in Pennsylvania court.
-He is a native son of Pennsylvania who fulfilled his undergrad studies and law school studies in the state.
+Although today he resides in New Jersey, where he runs a law firm called Eyet Law, Matthew is admitted to practice and has extensively practiced in Pennsylvania court.
+He is a native son of Pennsylvania who fulfilled his undergraduate studies and law school studies in the state.

 What was the scariest part of starting your own law firm?
 How did you find the courage to go on?

-“The scariest part of starting my own law firm was carrying clients over from my old firm.
+When I thought of how to start my own law firm, the scariest part was carrying clients over from my old firm.
 As an attorney, you cannot ask clients to stick with you when you leave a practice.
 Not knowing if I would have my clientele and the possibility of starting from scratch was by far the scariest part of starting my firm.

 The courage to go on resulted from my unwavering belief in myself as well as having my clients continue to use my services.
-Thankfully, I was able to retain most of my clients which helped boost my confidence as well as establish my new firm.”
+Thankfully, I was able to retain most of my clients, which helped boost my confidence and establish my new firm.

 What do you consider to be the best decision regarding running your law firm you’ve made since the pandemic started?